Director: Richard Ciupka (Jonathan Stryker was later credited for the job)

 Good points: The story is quite original and not the typical slasher fare.
 It does have holes here and there but I'd say it is a case of the good outweighing the bad with the mental institution near the beginning and later Stryker's mansion creating a creepy atmosphere of foreboding.
 The acting aspect of things and the auditions are a novel excuse to lure our victims to an isolated location so I felt storywise it was a cool concept.

-As hinted at in the previous point there is a moody creepy atmosphere running through the film which enable it to be pretty scary at times.
+As hinted at in the previous point there is a moody creepy atmosphere running through the film which enables it to be pretty scary at times.
 This is helped along no end by the doll of a little girl used to good effect early on which is disconcerting indeed and the mask of the killer which is best described as an ugly old woman.
-Just the fact that the mask is of a female visage is enough to be a plus point all by itself seeing as this is something we pretty much never see.
+The mask I'd go as far to say is one of the most creepy the genre has ever seen and is worth the price of admission alone.
+As brilliant as the mask looks the mere fact of it being of a female visage is enough to be a plus point all by itself seeing as this is something we very rarely see.

 There are a couple of good kills on display as well most notably the famous ice skating scene taking place on a frozen lake and surrounding woodland.
 Towards the end there is another good one which is tension filled and drawn out over a long chase sequence.

 The ending was well done I thought and came as a little bit of a surprise to me.
 I won't spoil it for anyone who hasn't seen the film but it did catch me off guard a little so was a pretty satisfying twist.